THE DOVER WAR MEMORIAL PROJECT

 Julie Green, by courtesy of her familyGreen, J. A.

 Julie Annette Green.
-She was the fourth daughter of John and Anne Banks, of Ripple Mill, Ringwould, near Deal, from a family of five daughters and five sons.
+Born at Ripple, she was the fourth daughter of John and Anne Banks, of Ripple Mill, Ringwould, near Deal, from a family of five daughters and five sons.
 Mr. Green worked for the miller, and the family lived in a house near the mill

 As she grew up, Julie went into service as a house parlour maid.
 Through domestic service she met two sisters of the man who would become her husband.
 Charles Henry Green and Julie Annette Banks were married when she was 23, two years after they had become engaged, and five years after they had met